ychy7001/thyroid_dual-stage/README.md

 # Thyroid Segmentation with Fast-SCNN (mmsegmentation)

-This repository contains the configuration file and instructions for training a Fast-SCNN model for thyroid image segmentation using the mmsegmentation framework.
+This repository contains the configuration file and instructions for training models for thyroid image segmentation using the mmsegmentation framework.

 ## 1. Introduction

-This project aims to segment thyroid regions in medical images using the Fast-SCNN architecture.
-The provided `thyroid_fastscnn.py` configuration file defines the model, training pipeline, and evaluation metrics specifically tailored for this task.
+This project aims to segment thyroid regions in medical images.

 ## 2. Prerequisites